Final Fantasy III (2006 video game): Reception

 The DS remake met with high sales.
 IGN notes that "interest in FFIII should come as no surprise given...the popularity of the DS".
 The game sold 500,000 units within the first week in Japan, beating Square Enix's original prediction that they would only sell 350,000.
 According to Enterbrain, by the end of 2006 the remake sold over 935,000 copies in Japan.
-As of August 6, 2007, the game has sold 990,000 units in Japan and 460,000 units in North America.
-As of August 8, 2008, it has sold 480,000 units in Europe.
-This adds up to total worldwide sales of 1.93 million units for the DS version, and 3.33 million units for the Famicom and DS versions combined, as of August 9, 2008.
+As of August 2007, the game has sold 990,000 units in Japan and 460,000 units in North America.
+By August 2008, it has sold 480,000 units in Europe.
+This adds up to total worldwide sales of 1.93 million units for the DS version, and 3.33 million units for the Famicom and DS versions combined, as of August 2008.
 The PSP port sold over 80,000 copies in Japan by the end of 2012.

 Reviews of the DS remake of Final Fantasy III were mostly positive, with the game holding an aggregate score of 77% on GameRankings.
 1UP.com described the gameplay as an RPG for dedicated RPG enthusiasts, and noted that while the job system had been heavily improved over the original title, it still felt at times very limiting.
-The review however stated that it was important to remember Final Fantasy III as "a slice of history and a missing piece of a blockbuster series", citing that "hardcore RPG players" may enjoy the title more than other Final Fantasy games and calling it "one of the best portable RPGs to date".
+The review however said that it was important to remember Final Fantasy III as "a slice of history and a missing piece of a blockbuster series", citing that "hardcore RPG players" may enjoy the title more than other Final Fantasy games and calling it "one of the best portable RPGs to date".
 GameSpy argued that one's enjoyment hinged "entirely on your desire to play a game with decidedly archaic game mechanics that may seem primitive and uninviting" compared to other recent Square Enix titles, noting the game was "quite challenging" and adding that "some people live for this stuff, but others may be annoyed at the game's often unfriendly nature".